wsydney76/craft5-blade/README.md

 - `unless` (mixed): Only use the cache when this is falsey.

-Note: Uses Craft's TemplateCaches service under the hood, so (in theory) should behave the same, include cache invalidation.
+Note: Uses Craft's TemplateCaches service under the hood, so (in theory) should behave the same, including cache invalidation.

 ### Accessing Craft Global Variables